dpmus/tools/README.md

 - **Warning:** Learning curve (time suck)
 - Customization (time suck)
-- Need to convert to DOCX for collaboration and feedback (time suck)
+- Need to convert to `.docx` for collaboration and feedback (time suck)